 You're on the police's swat unit.
 A man has barricaded himself inside his home.
 He won't come out and threatens to shoot if you come in to get him.
 What do you do?

 You can get a personal, hands-on demonstration of how a police officer would handle each situation described above by enrolling in the Collierville Police Department's Citizens' Police Academy.
-The Academy accepts up to 30 people.
-Sessions are usually held once a year, one night a week for 6 weeks and one Saturday session.
+The Academy accepts up to 25 people.
+Sessions are usually held once a year, one night a week for 8 weeks.

 The police department began offering the classes in 2000 as a way to inform citizens about how police officers work and the intricacies of their job.
 Instead of relying solely on classroom lectures, the police officers let the people in the academy get a hands-on feel of the process by setting up role-playing situations.